stavroskasidis/RazorSharpJS/README.md

 RazorSharpJS is a javascript library that allows you to use ASP MVC controllers and views to create Single Page applications or to easily convert an existing ASP MVC application into one.

 # How it works ?
-RazorSharpJS hooks into your page's DOM using javascript, handles anchors and form submits (that you decorate with directives) and converts them to ajax calls.
+RazorSharpJS hooks into your page's DOM using javascript, handles anchors and form submits (that you decorate with directives) and converts them into ajax calls.

 # Tutorial
-### Create a main entry point
+### 1. Create a main entry point
 Create a controller that has the action that will be the main entry point of your application.
 This action will be the **only one** that does not return a partial view.